Clifford Algebra with Mathematica: Drawing multivectors in the 3-dimensional space.

 The result is shown in Fig. \ref{fig:fig1}.
 The bivector is represented by an area and the pseudoscalar as a scalable cube.
-In the particular case of the vector $(0,0,1)$, the arrow in its tip was generated by the following code(\cite{MathGraph}):
+In the particular case of the vector $(0,0,1)$, the arrow in its tip was generated by the following code \cite{MathGraph}: {

-This arrow is then translated and rotated (in this case to the tip of the vector $(0,0,1)$) with the aid of the function \verb|Rotation[mat,w,p]|, where $w = e_{3}$ and $p$ is the vector that points the site where the tip of the arrow must be located.
-If \verb|sc = Sqrt[p[[1]]^2 + p[[2]]^2 + p[[3]]^2]/2| is a scale factor then all this procedure can be encoded as:
+} This arrow is then translated and rotated (in this case to the tip of the vector $(0,0,1)$) with the aid of the function { \verb|Rotation[mat,w,p]|}, where $w = e_{3}$ and $p$ is the vector that points the site where the tip of the arrow must be located.
+If { \verb|sc=Sqrt[p[[1]]^2 +p[[2]]^2 +p[[3]]^2]/2|} is a scale factor then all this procedure can be encoded as: {

-Where \verb|ToBasis| and \verb|ToVector| are functions, defined on the same package \verb|Clifford|; the former changes from the coordinates of a vector to the basis notation (\ref{eq:basis}) and the last one does the opposite.
+} Where { \verb|ToBasis|} and { \verb|ToVector|} are functions, defined on the same package { \verb|Clifford|}; the former changes from the coordinates of a vector to the basis notation (\ref{eq:basis}) and the last one does the opposite.

-It is worth to mention that the above coded was included with the aim to show that symmetry operations, rotations in this case, can be carried out by using the elements of the Clifford algebra without requiring matrices.
+We must emphasize that the above code was included with the aim to show that symmetry operations, rotations in this case, can be carried out by using the elements of the Clifford algebra without requiring matrices.
 This algebra provides a consistent computational framework with significant applications in computer graphics, vision and robotics \cite{Dorst}.